codespaces-contrib/save-june/README.md

 # Current state example

-This version of this repository includes two multi-stage Dockerfiles and two .devcontainer.json files that can use them.
-This variation does **not** add any dev container features.
-The sample includes a way to generate a dev container, build, and production image from the same content.
+This version of this repository includes two multi-stage Dockerfiles and two .devcontainer.json files that, when combined with Docker Compose, enables multi-container development.
+This variation does **not** include any dev container features and serves as a baseline.
+However, the sample includes a way to generate a dev container, build, and production image from the same content.

 To try it out: